 How to do it?
 Before cooking, lightly coat the inside of your pan with a small amount of oil or shortening.
 Place the pan on the gas stove with a medium heat for around 10 minutes or until a light smoke appears.
 When shortening becomes amber in color, turn off the stove and allow your pan to cool.
 Remove the excess oil and wipe down the pan with a paper towel.

-Additional Pan Care Tips
+Additional Pan Care Tips for Glass Stoves

 While it is highly recommended to follow the cleaning instructions listed on the product’s manual, the information below outlines the general care and use of frying pans.